979070830/WasmHash/README.md

 # WasmUtil
-WasmUtil is a WebAssembly implementation for some general purpose functions.
+WasmUtil is a WebAssembly implementation of some general purpose functions.
 It is written in C++ with some JavaScript glue code.
 The C++ code was compiled into WebAssembly with Emscripten 1.39.8.

 ### Functions
  - md5_hash_from_string - generates an MD5 hash from a string
  - md5_hash_from_buffer - generates an MD5 hash from a Uint8array
+ - sha1_hash_from_string - generates a SHA1 hash from a string
+ - sha1_hash_from_buffer - generates a SHA1 hash from a Uint8array
+ - sha224_hash_from_string - generates an SHA224 hash from a string
+ - sha224_hash_from_buffer - generates an SHA224 hash from a Uint8array
+ - sha256_hash_from_string - generates an SHA256 hash from a string
+ - sha256_hash_from_buffer - generates an SHA256 hash from a Uint8array
+ - sha384_hash_from_string - generates an SHA384 hash from a string
+ - sha384_hash_from_buffer - generates an SHA384 hash from a Uint8array
+ - sha512_hash_from_string - generates an SHA512 hash from a string
+ - sha512_hash_from_buffer - generates an SHA512 hash from a Uint8array

 ### Performance
- Preformance of the MD5 hashing functions in the WebAssembly implementation was compared to a JavaScript implementation.
+ Preformance was measured for the MD5 hashing function in a WebAssembly implementation in comparison to a JavaScript implementation.
 Test was done in Chrome.
  - For small strings in a range of a few bytes we do not see a significant performance boost.
 JavaScript implementation can even be faster due to the WebAssembly call overhead.
  - We start seeing s significant difference when the input data exceeds 1 kB.
 When hashing large amounts of data we can expect a 5x performance boost compared to a JavaScript implementation.